 Nightclub, cinema, coffee shop, cocktail lounge, 24-hour fitness room, laundry service, free WiFi throughout.
 In season, bikes are free to hire.
-A pet goldfish can be delivered to any room.
 In rooms: Samsung Smart TV and DVD player, Bluetooth-enabled Tivoli radio, Smeg fridge and gourmet minibar, Liquor Cabinet-curated cocktail-making, tea- and coffee-making facilities, free bottled water and C.O.
 Bigelow bath products.
 TEAC record players with a selection of vinyl and Marshall speakers are in Studio rooms, Suites and the Penthouse.
 Suites also have Nespresso coffee machines.

 Our favourite rooms

 It’s worth plumping for a Studio or Suite for the lovingly picked vinyl, record player and Marshall speaker, and the extra space you’ll need for all that booty-shaking.
 The marble-walled Penthouse is the entertainer’s domain, with a monster 60-inch TV, and panoramic views of downtown Manhattan from the living room, dining room, and private roof terrace.